lymeo/apollon/README.md

 ```
 Connector files even though optional are really usefull building blocks for your GraphQl APIs.
 Connector files define a connector that can be used in Apollon files to access databases, file systems or any data source.
 Connectors can be seen like drivers.
-> Connectors enable you to seperate request and data processing from data storage or access.
+> Connectors enables you to seperate request and data processing from data storage or access.

 Connector implementation is based on the return value of an async function as shown below: